Trump pressed to levy harsh US response to Khashoggi killing | New Country 923

 Vice President Mike Pence told reporters that Trump on Tuesday would review information about Khashoggi’s death and then make his decisions about the United States’ “enormously important strategic relationship” with Saudi Arabia, which is aligned with the United States in pushing back against Iran.

-The president leaves Tuesday to spend Thanksgiving at his golf club in New Jersey.
+The president leaves Tuesday to spend Thanksgiving at Mar-a-Lago, his estate in Palm Beach, Florida.
 The following week, the president and the crown prince will attend the Group of 20 summit in Buenos Aires.
 Saudi media reported Monday that the crown prince will be present, bringing him face-to-face with Trump and leaders from Turkey, Canada and Europe, among others.

 The United States has stepped up its opposition to Saudi Arabia’s war against Houthi rebels in neighboring Yemen.
 Saudi airstrikes in the war in Yemen have killed thousands of civilians.

-Note: This story has been corrected to show Trump will be in Florida, not New Jersey.